ollin18/utopias/README.md

 ![Access typology](figs/access_typology.png)

 Transit access and service distinctiveness are the two levers a planner controls directly.
 Crossing them splits the network into flagship destinations, connected neighborhood hubs, under-connected attractions and neighborhood spaces.

-## Authors

-- **Ollin D. Langle-Chimal** - University of California, Berkeley (ollin18)
-- **Natalia Cadavid-Aguilar** - Tecnológico de Monterrey
-- **Alberto Meouchi-Vélez** - Tecnológico de Monterrey
-- **Roberto Ponce-López** - Tecnológico de Monterrey

-## Contact

-For questions about the methodology or code, please contact the corresponding author or open an issue in this repository.